dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/E-Spring_Boot.md

 plus some that you can't.

 In this series of labs, we're going to practice developing some web apps using Spring Boot, a web programmming framework for Java.
-Spring is a set of tools and classes for Java created to support building Big Freaking Enterprise Software Applications.
-Spring Boot is a
-"batteries included" subset of Spring that's intended to help you get a new application off the ground quickly.
+Spring is a set of tools and classes in Java for building Big Freaking Enterprise Software Applications.
+Spring Boot is a "batteries included" subset of Spring that's intended to help you get a new application off the ground quickly.
 For that reason, some things in Spring Boot **just are the way they are**.